 Purple House is a home away from home for these Indigenous dialysis patients.

-Developed by people with an unbroken tradition of Indigenous intellectual and cultural knowledge, Bush Balms are truly made from the heart, offering employment opportunities for our renal patients and their families.
+Bush Balm products are made from wild harvested plants from Central Australia.
+Developed by people with an unbroken tradition of Indigenous intellectual and cultural knowledge, Bush Balms are truly made from the heart, offering Indigenous employment opportunities and no cost bush medicine for our patients.

 Purple House exists because of the support of people like you!